 Structural reform of the federal courts

-On 5 December 2019, the Australian Government introduced legislation to reform the federal family law courts.
+The Australian Government introduced this legislation to structurally reform the federal family law courts.

 The reforms will help Australian families resolve their disputes faster by improving the efficiency of the family law system, reducing the backlog of matters before the family law courts, and driving faster, cheaper and more consistent dispute resolution.

 - establish a single point of entry for federal family law matters